skylersinclair/dev-setup/README.md

 NOTE: Slate behaves badly (at least for me) when I'm running phone emulators on android studio.
 Once I've quit android studio, it goes back to acting normally.

+## Github Actions
+[Github actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) are workflows that spin up on a github server when triggered by an action (pushing a branch, creating a PR, etc).
+In June 2022, free github accounts get [2000 minutes of server time a month](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions).

+This is a workflow that runs two separate jobs, one for linting and one for running all tests via pytest.
+While individual repos have more specific needs, this is an excellent go to for starters.

+## Git Pre Commit Hooks
+[Pre commit hooks](https://pre-commit.com/#pre-commit-configyaml---hooks) are checks that are run automatically before you commit changes to your git branch, used to maintain code quality and style.
+The pre commit hooks are set up in `.pre-commit-config.yaml`.
+Post installing and running pre commit hooks, remember to run `pre-commit autoupdate` every once and a while to update the versions of the repos you're drawing from (flake8, black, etc).

+I personally like running [black](https://github.com/psf/black) with their built in 88 character line length cutoff to format my code and [flake8](https://flake8.pycqa.org/en/latest/) to lint during my pre commit hook steps to keep me accountable.

 ## Bash
 Why don't I have a .bashrc here?
 Gotta add that... :p